The Art of Saying No: Your Most Powerful Productivity Tool

 Saying no doesn't require explanation or apology.
 A simple "I'm not able to make that work" is complete.

 When you track your time and progress in KeyResults, you have objective data to support your decisions.
+"I'm at capacity this week" isn't an excuse—it's a fact you can demonstrate.

 Eliminating the Nonessential